What to do About Intrusive Thoughts

 What are Intrusive Thoughts?

-An intrusive thought is when a thought suddenly (without warning) enters your consciousness and portrays an image that is either upsetting, unsettling, and/or completely strange [1].
+An intrusive thought is a thought that suddenly enters your mind and portrays an image that is either upsetting, unsettling, and/or completely strange. ¹ Everyone gets them from time to time.
+However, some struggle with repeated intrusive thoughts, either of the same thought or a selection of thoughts.

 • Difficulty maintaining personal connections (i.e. friends or family)